Why Jupiter is Astounding! (way more than you think)

 1. NASA's upcoming Europa Clipper mission plans to launch a spacecraft in 2024 with the express purpose of investigating Europa and its ocean in much greater detail.
 Specifically to analyse whether life could exist within its ocean.
 See https://europa.nasa.gov/

-2. Although unfortunately the spacecraft will not be landing on Europa and instead will only be orbiting it and taking measurements, there are plans for future missions in which a 'lander' would land on the Europa (see https://en.wikipedia.org/wiki/Europa_Lander) and then deploy a 'cryobot' or a robotic submarine which would generate heat to melt its way through the ice surface and into the ocean below to explore what wonders (if any) lie there.
+2. Although unfortunately the spacecraft will not be landing on Europa and instead will only be orbiting it and taking measurements, there are plans for future missions in which a 'lander' would land on the Europa (see https://en.wikipedia.org/wiki/Europa_Lander) and then deploy a 'cryobot' or a robotic submarine which would use nuclear power to generate enough heat to melt its way through the ice surface and into the ocean below to explore what wonders (if any) lie there.

 Appendix A: How Do We Know These Things?